NrgXnat/xnat-themes/README.md

 > in this repo _require_ **XNAT 1.7.3** or higher for proper functionality and should be
 > used as a reference for theme development going forward.

+> Support for UI themes in XNAT is still relatively new.
+If you run across a bug, please
+> send a bug report to bugs@xnat.org.

 ## Installing a Theme